thpongue/rockpaperscissors/docs/artifacts.md

 			- [] coming soon message
 		- [] set up MEAN hosting
 		- [] set up email from domain
-	- [] mvp (2 days)
-		- [x] red/blue background
-		- [] dotted white line dividing the 2
-		- [] "vs" in the middle
-		- [] select from the words "rock", "paper", "scissors" - they disappear after selection so your opponent cant see
-		- [] have a count on each side for number of victories
 	- [] design-complete
 		- [] proper graphics
 	- [] remote multiplayer